N-body linear force law allowing analytic solutions: Force Law and General Solution

 The solutions are the harmonic oscillator solutions

-where $\omega=\sqrt{JM}$ for all particles, and the constant vectors $\mathbf{A}, \, \mathbf{B}$ are determined as usual from initial conditions.
-In the absence of external forces, the center of mass of the system moves at constant velocity, and we can use coordinates with $\mathbf{R}_\mathrm{cm}=0$ so that the particles move in closed elliptical orbits with a common frequency, consistent with Bertrand's Theorem \cite{fowles1999analytical, taylor2005classical,goldstein2001classical,grossman1996sheer}.
+where $\omega=\sqrt{JM}$ for all particles and the constant vectors $\mathbf{A}, \, \mathbf{B}$ are determined as usual from initial conditions.
+In the absence of external forces, the center of mass of the system moves at constant velocity, and we can use coordinates with $\mathbf{R}_\mathrm{cm}=0$ so that the particles move in closed elliptical orbits with a common frequency, consistent with Bertrand's Theorem. \cite{bertrand1873, taylor2005classical,goldstein2001classical,grossman1996sheer}

-Thus, the $N$-body interaction has an analytical solution, with the motion of each particle effectively described as an interaction with the center of mass of the system, and the trajectories are described by analytical expressions.
+Thus, the $N$-body interaction has an analytical solution where the motion of each particle is effectively described as an interaction with the center of mass of the system.
 This differs from the general $N$-body problem, which cannot be solved analytically.
-Additionally, particles in this system remain bound, in contrast to the inverse-square law, which can eject particles from the system.
+Additionally, particles in this system remain bound, in contrast to the inverse-square law system, which can eject particles from the system.